Willie Sutton: Personal life and death

 Sutton married Louise Leudemann in 1929.
 She divorced him while he was in jail.
 Their daughter Jeanie was born the next year.
-His second wife was Olga Kowalska, whom he married during 1933.
+His second wife was Olga Kowalska, whom he married in 1933.
 His longest period of (legal) employment lasted for 18 months.

 A series of decisions by the United States Supreme Court during the 1960s resulted in his release on Christmas Eve, 1969, from Attica State Prison.
 He was in ill health at the time, suffering from emphysema and in need of an operation on the arteries of his legs.

 Sutton died in 1980 at the age of 79; before this, he had spent his last years with his sister in Spring Hill, Florida.
 He frequented the Spring Hill Restaurant where he kept to himself.
 After Sutton's death, his family arranged a quiet burial in Brooklyn in the family plot.

 "Sutton's law"

 A famous apocryphal story is that Sutton was asked by reporter Mitch Ohnstad why he robbed banks.
-According to Ohnstad, he replied, "Because that's where the money is".
+According to Ohnstad, he replied, "Because that's where the money is."
 The quote evolved into Sutton's law, which is often invoked to medical students as a metaphor for emphasizing the most likely diagnosis, rather than wasting time and money investigating every conceivable possibility.

 In his autobiography, Sutton denied originating the pithy rejoinder: